mvolkmann/blog/src/python/python-compared-to-js.md

-To allow each project to use different versions of packages and make it easy for other developers to install the same set of packages, create a virtual environment by entering `python -m venv env` while in the project root directory.
+To allow each project to use different versions of packages and make it easy for other developers to install the same set of packages, create a virtual environment.
+There are several tools that can be used to do this.
+Options include {% aTargetBlank "topics/#/blog/python/anaconda/", "Anaconda" %},
+and `venv`.

+To create a virtual environment using `venv`, enter `python -m venv env` while in the project root directory.
 This creates an `env` subdirectory.